microsoft/fluentui/specs/makeStyles.md

 - Shorthand css properties (`margin`) must be expanded before merging (to `margin-top`, `margin-right`, `margin-bottom`, `margin-left`).
 - To apply any overrides, it is not possible to just concatenate classes.
 Style object are deeply nested as they can contain styles for pseudo elements (`::before`), pseudo classes (`:hover`) or nested elements (`& .indicator`).
 Therefore style objects must be always deep merged and then the classes can be computed.
 - Due to the previous point, when parent component is passing style overrides to a child component it needs to know what kind of component the child is.
   If that is a non-FUI component, parent must pass the overrides as a list of classnames.
-If the child is a FUI component, the overrides must me passes as `styles` object so that the child can merge the styles correctly.
+If the child is a FUI component, the overrides must be passed as `styles` object so that the child can merge the styles correctly.
-  This can be complicated as there are scenarios where the parent does not know what child is will render (especially when the styles are not applied by the direct child but somewhere else down the tree).
+  This can be complicated as there are scenarios where the parent does not know what child it will render (especially when the styles are not applied by the direct child but somewhere else down the tree).
 - When overrides are passed from parent to child, the whole styles must be re-evaluated in runtime every time.
 Child can cache evaluated styles and classnames based on (limited) set of input props and state.
 And FUI components do that.
-But once style overrides are passed to the componentm the overrides (`styles` or `variables`) and component styles object must be deep merged.
+But once style overrides are passed to the component, the overrides (`styles` or `variables`) and component styles object must be deep merged.

 #### Application overrides are part of the theme object

 All application-owned style overrides are part of the Theme object.
 Most of those are just one-off overrides.
 This results in a huge object (several files and thousands of lines per component) which is not tree-shakeable.
 There is also unnecessary and confusing indirection when defining overrides and no support for dead code elimination.
-Overrides are defined far away from their usage, see the example bellow.
+Overrides are defined far away from their usage, see the example below.

 ```jsx
 // App